Iraq national futsal team

 The Iraq national futsal team represents Iraq in international futsal competitions and is controlled by the Futsal Commission of the Iraq Football Association.
 It is one of the rising teams in Asia.
-As of October 2023, Iraq is ranked 50th in the Futsal World Rankings.
+As of October 2023, Iraq is ranked 43rd in the Futsal World Rankings.

 Iraq has played in eleven AFC Futsal Championships.
 Its best result was fourth place in 2018.
 Iraq has also played at three WAFF Futsal Championships where in 2009, they won the tournament to gain their first ever title on any international stage.
 Iraq also played three times at the Arab Futsal Cup, finishing as runners-up in the 2022 edition.

+History

+On 28 June 2022, Iraq lost the 2022 Arab Futsal Cup against Morocco.

 Team image

 Home stadium

 Iraq plays the home games at the Baghdad Gymnasium with a capacity of 3,000 spectators.
 The complex was designed by the Swiss-French architect Charles-Édouard Jeanneret, commonly known as Le Corbusier.